Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.md

 Hallucinations emerge when this reconstruction fails.
 We identify six mechanisms: (1) **capacity violations**—asking about topics the model never learned; (2) **matching failures**—ambiguous prompts activate wrong or composite representations; (3) **decompression failures**—insufficient context room to unfold compressed knowledge; (4) **geometric distortion**—errors compound multiplicatively through the pipeline; (5) **thermodynamic equilibration**—when constraints fail, the system relaxes to maximum entropy (fluent but empty text); and (6) **the noise paradox**—systems need some stochasticity to self-correct, but too much causes hallucination.

-The unifying principle: **information cannot be created, only transmitted or lost**.
-When output contains more information than was stored about a topic, the excess was hallucinated from the form prior—the model knows *how* to write but not *what* is true.
+The principle: **information cannot be created, only transmitted or lost**.
+When output contains more information than was stored or provided about a topic, the excess was hallucinated from the form prior—the model knows *how* to write but not *what* is true.
 This framework explains why specific prompts outperform vague ones, why retrieval helps, why chain-of-thought adds useful redundancy, and why temperature tuning matters.
 The probability of hallucination scales exponentially with the entropy gap between form and knowledge.
 We provide testable predictions and suggest principled mitigations based on constraint injection, capacity estimation, context management, and optimal noise calibration.

 ---